 8. Who You’re Not Traveling With

-Choosing the right travel insurance plan is essential for your peace of mind while you are on vacation.
-One thing you should always consider when selecting a plan is who you’re not traveling with.
-If you’re traveling alone, you’ll want to make sure the coverage is tailored to your specific needs.
+Selecting the appropriate travel insurance plan is essential to having peace of mind while on your vacation.
+One factor you should take into consideration when selecting a plan is who will not be traveling with you; if traveling alone, make sure the coverage meets your specific needs.

 9. Who You Are Traveling With